MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 > [!NOTE]
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

+## Version 104.0.1293.44: August 3

+Fixed various bugs and performance issues.

+### Feature updates

+- **Enhance your security on the web**.
+Improvements to **Enhance your security on the web** in *edge://settings/privacy* now include **Basic** as the new default option.
+With this option, Microsoft Edge will apply added security protection to the less visited sites.
+This preserves the user experience for the most popular sites on the web.
+For more information, see [Browse more safely with Microsoft Edge](/deployedge/microsoft-edge-security-browse-safer).

 ## Version 104.0.1293.41: August 1